dongjuns/dongjuns.github.io/_posts/2020-08-28-rubber-band-detection.md

 training set: 200
 test set: 50

+but it could be gotten much more images using domain randomization for WRS dataset

 ## 2. Object Detection
 EfficientDet D0~D5

 ## 3. Get the bbox position of the rubber band
+3-1.
+Remove the color threshold for just orange rubber band.
+3-2. straight-forward solution: using blender simulation environment, set the camera paremeters and size, position and objects also.